-- Significant Sydney Water existing infrastructure is throughout the site, with major constraints on settlement and loadings. - Building Over Assessments (BOA) required to be approved by Sydney Water for building over or adjacent to their assets, that are impacted by any construction. - Sydney Water has advised that no buildings are able to be constructed over the LAG submain along James Ruse Drive - Consideration of the Sydney Water's operational and augmentation needs.
+- Significant Sydney Water existing infrastructure is throughout the site, with major constraints on settlement and loadings - Building Over Assessments (BOA) required to be approved by Sydney Water for building over or adjacent to their assets, that are impacted by any construction - Sydney Water has advised that no buildings are able to be constructed over the LAG submain along James Ruse Drive - Consideration of the Sydney Water's operational and augmentation needs. - Staging of the future growth of the precinct in the longer term will have to be reassessed to ensure projected demands and capacities are still able to be met.